Dennis Rodman May Be Part Of North Korea Summit In Singapore, Speculates The ‘New York Post’

 It’s strange, but it could be true.
-Ex-NBA star Dennis Rodman is reportedly arriving in Singapore a day before the US-North Korea summit, and the New York Post is speculating that Rodman could be part of the negotiations.
+Ex-NBA star Dennis Rodman is reportedly arriving in Singapore a day before the U.S.-North Korea summit, and the New York Post is speculating that Rodman could be part of the negotiations.
 Rodman’s spokesman, Darren Prince, said that the trip is “not set in stone,” according to Breitbart.
 However, Rodman has said that he would be willing to attend the summit if requested.

 “I think [Kim] didn’t realize who Donald Trump was at that time, I guess, until he started to read the book and started to get to understand him.
 Donald Trump and Kim Jong-un are pretty much the same.”